brainhack-school2025/albert-plante_project/README.md

 * **Myelin Volume Fraction (MVF)** represents the proportion of myelin in a given tissue volume.
 * **Fiber Volume Fraction (FVF)** represents the proportion of nerve fibers (axons plus myelin) in a given tissue volume.
 * **Macromolecular Tissue Volume Fraction (MTVF)** represents the proportion of macromolecules (including myelin) in a given tissue volume.
-* The relation between MVF and FVF relates directly to the g-ratio (REF):
+* The relation between MVF and FVF relates directly to the g-ratio (Stikov et al., 2015):

 $$\frac{MVF}{FVF}=1-g^2$$

 Using two MRI modalities, MVF and FVF can be calculated non-invasively.
 #### Imaging Techniques and Quantitatives Maps
 * Macromolecular Tissue Volume Fraction is used as an indirect measure of myelin content.
-In white matter like the optic nerve, myelin composition approximatively 50% of MTVF(REF).
-It has been shown that MTVF can be derived from the actual value of T1 in an MRI voxel:
+In white matter like the optic nerve, myelin composition approximatively 50% of MTVF (Mezer et al., 2013).
+It has been shown that MTVF can be derived from the actual value of T1 in an MRI voxel (Mezer et al., 2013):

 $$\frac{1}{1-MTVF}=\frac{0.44202}{T1}+0.94766$$

-* Fractionnal Anisotropy (FA) obtained from diffusion MRI, has shown have a quadratic relation FVF through simulations:
+* Fractionnal Anisotropy (FA) obtained from diffusion MRI, has shown have a quadratic relation FVF through simulations (Stikov et al., 2011):

 $$FVF=0.883{FA}^2-0.082FA+0.074$$